Sir Roger Carr, BAE Systems

 Lord Smith of Kelvin was born in Glasgow, Scotland, educated at Allan Glen's School and qualified as a chartered accountant in 1968.
 He worked in venture capital with ICFC, now 3i, for fourteen years before moving into the banking and asset management sector including being CEO of Deutsche Asset Management.
 He is a Fellow of the Chartered Institute of Bankers in Scotland and was awarded an Honorary Fellowship of the Institute of Internal Auditors.

-Lord Smith is currently Chairman of two FTSE100 companies - Scottish & Southern Energy, The Weir Group plc.
+Lord Smith is currently Chairman of two FTSE100 companies - Scottish & Southern Energy, SSE.
 He is Chairman of the UK Green Investment Bank plc and the Organising Committee of Glasgow 2014, the company set up to organise the Commonwealth Games He is a non-executive director of Standard Bank Group in South Africa, and is Chancellor of Strathclyde University.
 He also won the Outstanding Achievement award at the 2012 Non-Executive Director Awards.

 Richard Taylor, Barclays, Head of Investment Banking Europe, Middle East and Africa (EMEA)